GabrielMartinMoran/pymodelio/README.md

 ```

 ## Considerations

+When instantiating a model specifying `auto_validate = False`, the model won't be automatically validated during
+initialization.

 When a class attribute has the annotation `Attribute[<type>]`, it will be transformed into an instance attribute during
 the model initialization.